Cookies on this website

 what is science together?

-Launched in 2021, Science Together is an exciting programme connecting Oxfordshire's community groups with researchers from the University of Oxford and Oxford Brookes University.
-Science Together projects are defined by needs of the community groups and have practical outcomes that benefit the work of the community partner or the Oxfordshire people they serve.
+Launched in 2021, Science Together connects Oxfordshire's community groups with researchers from the University of Oxford and Oxford Brookes University.
+Science Together projects are community-led and have practical outcomes that benefit Oxfordshire people, while the collaborative process brings benefits to all project partners through knowledge exchange and skill development.

-Through facilitated workshops, researchers connect with local community partners to identify and develop collaborative projects that help to overcome a challenge or seize an opportunity.
-Projects can take any form, provided they are led by the needs of the community partner, are proportionate for the time-frame and funding available and enable mutually beneficial experiences to take place for all project team members.
-Each Science Together project team includes at least two community partner representatives, at least two university researchers and at least one university staff member with an interest public engagement to foster dialogue and assist with project management processes.
+Science Together projects can take any form, provided they are led by the needs of the community partner, are proportionate for the time-frame and funding available and enable mutually beneficial experiences to take place for all project team members.
+Each project team includes at least two community partner representatives, at least two university researchers and at least one university staff member with an interest in public engagement to foster dialogue and assist with project management and administration processes.

-We're looking for researchers of any discipline to partner with the community groups, and and for University staff with an interest in public engagement to act as facilitators for the collaborations that emerge.
+We're looking for researchers of any discipline and and for university staff with an interest in public engagement to act as facilitators for the 2025-26 collaborations.

 Researchers